 What are the symptoms of hypertonia?

-The symptoms a hypertonic infant may display include excessive muscle tone, stiffness, myoclonus (jerking or twitching muscles) and difficulty moving.
+The symptoms a hypertonic infant may display include:

 How are hypertonic infants diagnosed?

-They’re diagnosed through physical examination and tests like CT scans, electromyograms and MRIs.
+They’re typically diagnosed through physical examination first.
+After that, possibly tests like blood tests, CT scans, electromyograms, MRIs, or other imaging studies.

 Will a hypertonic infant have long-term health issues?